 Source: Lark & Berry

 A look behind your pieces of jewelery is therefore worthwhile.
-Especially as there are so many companies that have committed themselves to ethical gold and offer new potential favorite pieces.
+Especially as there are so many companies that have committed themselves to sustainable jewelry as well as ethical gold and offer new potential favorite pieces.